 SchultheissP., StannardT., PereiraS, Reynolds A.M., WehnerR., ChengK.
 2016.
 Similarities and differences in path integration and search in two species of desert ants inhabiting a visually cluttered and a visually barren habitat.
 Behavioural Ecology and Sociobiology (In Press).

 Reynolds A.M., Reynolds D., Sane S.P., Hu G., Chapman J.W.
 2016.
 Orientation in migrating insects in relation to flows: mechanisms and strategies.
-Philosophical Transactions Royal Society B (Provisionally Accepted).
+Philosophical Transactions Royal Society B (In Press).

 Lihoreau M., Ings T.C., Chittka L., Reynolds A.M.
 2016.
 Signatures of a globally optimal searching strategy in the three-dimensional foraging flights of bumbles.
 Scientific Reports (Submitted).